What can I expect from my first visit?

 Please plan on coming 15 minutes before the start of your first appointment.
 At your first visit, an evaluation of your active and passive range of motion will be performed to identify areas of movement restrictions.
 Think of movement restrictions as “road blocks” to the natural healing process.
 Once the greatest areas of restrictions are identified, the appropriate manual therapy intervention will be employed.
 Remember, the treatment may not start at the most “painful” site as we are letting movement restrictions guide our treatment plan, not pain.
 After movement has been restored, specific exercises will be given to address the problems, including stretching, strengthening, and postural re-education.

-Yes, you can download the form from the New Patient section and fill them out before you come in.
+Yes, you can schedule with Ed or Elizabeth Deboo, PT’s, and Pandora Drossos, DPT by following the links from the home page.
 Please remember to bring any reports that you have (x rays, MRI, etc) that may be important to your current condition as well as your referral from your physician.

 What should I wear for treatment?